camtrees/camtrees.github.io/info-for-cam-staff/staff-todo-task-list.md

 #### Later (Perhaps a good or next Winter project)

 1. Use GitHub as a long term photo repository instead of EpiCollect
 	- Why do this?
-Because a user must be signed into EpiCollect in order to see the photos.
-Furthermore, access the photos outside of a browser won't work since the EpiCollect project isn't public.
+Because now, a user must be signed into EpiCollect to see the photos.
+Furthermore, since the EpiCollect project isn't public, access to the photos outside of a browser won't work.
-	- Will require a Python program to download ALL existing photos and thumbnails.
+	- This will require a Python program to download ALL existing photos and thumbnails.
-	  It will be tricky if our Python code is a GitHub action, since it's not a simple matter for an Action to directly write files into the repository.
-	- Will also require a mod to our Python Import code so that it downloads photos each time Tree Maintenance data is imported
+	- This will also require a mod to our Python Import code so that photos are downloaded each time Tree Maintenance data is imported
+	- Python code rewrites will be tricky if the Python code is stored as a GitHub action.
+	  This is due to GitHub Actions not having direct write access into a repository.
 <p></p>

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *